 Management of Paget Disease of the Vulva

 Extramammary Paget Disease (EMPD) of the vulva is a rare intra-epithelial adenocarcinoma of the vulvar skin presenting most commonly with pruritus.
-Unfortunately, diagnosis is often delayed as both patients and physicians dismiss the itching as local irritation from garments or other irritants.
-There are two typical presentations: the vulvar skin can be red, occasionally with a violaceous hue (erythematous lesion) or the red epithelium can be partially covered with a thin white coating with a “cupcake frosting” appearance (eczematoid lesion).
+Unfortunately, diagnosis is often delayed as both patients and physicians dismiss initial symptoms or are misdiagnosed with benign conditions.
+There are two typical presentations: the vulvar skin can be red in appearance, occasionally with a violaceous hue (erythematous lesion) or this red epithelium can be partially covered with a thin white coating with a “cupcake frosting” appearance (eczematoid lesion).

-The diagnosis is made by biopsy with identification of vacuolated Paget cells.
-Immunohistochemistry is necessary to exclude vulvar intraepithelial neoplasia or melanoma.
-Standard treatment is wide local excision and multidisciplinary management with a gynecologic oncologist may be beneficial.
+The diagnosis is confirmed by punch biopsy with identification of vacuolated Paget cells.
+Immunohistochemical stains are necessary to differentiate between vulvar intraepithelial neoplasia, melanoma or other tumors.
+Standard treatment is wide local excision and multidisciplinary management with a gynecologic oncologist and plastic surgeon is often required.
 Since invasion to structures below the dermis is rare, inguinal lymphadenectomy is not necessary unless the final pathology reports invasion.
-Very rarely, complete vulvectomy with skin graft may be required for extensive disease.
+Very rarely, complete vulvectomy with skin graft may be required for extensive or recurrent disease.

 Many clinicians perform frozen sections at the time of surgery to allow margin analysis, and extend the resection until all margins are negative.
 Because of its multifocal and multicentric nature, recurrence is common even when the surgical margins are clear.
 The disease has the ability to skip over normal appearing skin and can recur at sites distant to the original surgical site.
 For this reason, patients must be monitored closely and suspicious areas biopsied.
 In many patients, multiple local excisions are performed over a period of 10-20 years with the risk of vulvar disfigurement which can impact their quality of life.